Chart Color Schemes

 Loxton Surrounds hosts an older demographic, ranking in the top quartile nationwide

 Loxton Surrounds has a median age of 49, which is higher than the Rest of SA figure of 47 and substantially exceeds the national norm of 38.
-Compared to Rest of SA, Loxton Surrounds has a higher concentration of residents aged 55-64 (17.3%), but fewer residents aged 35-44 (8.9%).
+Compared to Rest of SA, Loxton Surrounds has a higher concentration of residents aged 55-64 (17.3%) but fewer residents aged 35-44 (8.9%).
 This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2021 Census and present, the population aged 75 to 84 has grown from 6.3% to 8.5%, while the 15 to 24 cohort increased from 8.8% to 10.4%.
+Between the 2021 Census and the present, the 75 to 84 age group has grown from 6.3% to 8.5%, while the 15 to 24 cohort has increased from 8.8% to 10.4%.
 Conversely, the 45 to 54 cohort has declined from 16.0% to 12.9%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Loxton Surrounds's age structure.
-Notably, the 85+ group is projected to grow by 223%, reaching 146 people from its current figure of 45.
-This growth will be largely driven by an aging population dynamic, with those aged 65 and above comprising 88% of the projected growth.
-Conversely, both the 15 to 24 and 0 to 4 age groups are expected to see reduced numbers.
+By 2041, demographic projections show significant shifts in Loxton Surrounds's age structure.
+The 85+ group is projected to grow by 223%, reaching 146 people from the current figure of 45.
+The aging population trend is evident, with those aged 65 and above comprising 88% of projected growth.
+Conversely, both the 15 to 24 and 0 to 4 age groups are projected to decrease in numbers.